Listen and follow

 Where the Brand lies in your Brain.

-Even though we are not always aware of these subconscious memories, they are real, active and influence our cognitive, conscious decision making.
+Although we are not always aware of these memories, they remain active and influence how we make conscious decisions.

 Fig. 6 – Hippocampus – Emotions and Memory